openbohemians/prime/README.md

     [ left' right' > root' ]

 All three examples are equivalent, each pattern matching a binary tree node.
+Nodes can have any number of branches.

+    [ root' < a' ]
+    [ root' < a' b' c' d' ]

+The branches can though of as a list and matched in the same fashion.

+    [ root' < h' t* ]

+It is interesting to note that tree with nodes containing only single branches are equivalent to linked lists.

-### Maps
+### Sub-clauses

+Clauses can be embedded in other clauses.
+For short clauses this often makes for more concise, and thus easier to read code.

+    red car.
+    blue car.
+    (red car) is fast.
+    (blue car) is slow.

+Sub-clauses can also for the sub-queries.

+    (_ likes Socrates) likes Philosophy.

+Which is to say, whomever likes Socrates also likes Philosopy.

+<i>NOTE: How is this implemtented?
+As a rule or as a set of facts?
+Should the
+programmer have sopme way to specify which?
+Maybe a `!` terminator?</i>

 ## Implementation

 Prime uses a *knoweldge tree* to record all facts.
-Using a tree structure makes fact searching very fast, more so by that fact the each branch can be searched concurrently, taking advantage of any number of available processors.
+Using a tree structure makes fact searching very fast.
+In addition each branch can be searched concurrently, taking advantage of any number of available processors.